ionshards/ocdml/AnnotationReport.md

     b.
 The man **crawls** (on the grass)
     c.
 The man **walks** (on the grass)

-The guidelines make it explicit that the verb *walks* does not select for spatial aspect.
+The guidelines make it explicit that the verb *walks* does not select for spatial aspect; that it is the prepositional phrase alone, that applies the spatial aspect.

 ##Is the guideline reflected in the specification?